Basilica of the National Shrine of the Immaculate Conception: Architecture

+The Trinity Dome of the basilica is covered in 47,000 gloss Ludowici shingle tiles arranged to form biblical patterns.
+The blue tiles represent the Virgin Mary, the yellow is a reference to common architecture found on Hebrew churches, red is symbolic of Christ's blood, and the grey tiles are a neutral color to emphasize the patterns.
+Ludowici also produced the roof tiles for the tower and lower roof.

 The shrine was built in the style of medieval churches, relying on thick masonry walls and columns in place of structural steel and reinforced concrete.
 It was designed to hold 10,000 worshipers and includes modern amenities such as a basement cafeteria, hidden public address speakers to carry speech at the altar to the rear of the building, air conditioning and what was the largest radiant heating slab in the world (in 1959).

 There are arches outlined with iridescent Pewabic Pottery tile, large ceramic medallions set in the ceiling, and fourteen Stations of the Cross in the Crypt Church.

 History

 Patronage of the Immaculate Conception

 In 1792 John Carroll, the bishop of Baltimore and the United States's first Catholic bishop, consecrated the newly created United States under the protection of the Blessed Virgin Mary under the title of the Immaculate Conception.
 In 1846, the 6th Provincial Councils of Baltimore reiterated this episcopal choice to name the title Virgin Mary, conceived without sin as the principal patroness of the land.
 Pope Pius IX formalized the decision on February 7, 1847, and it was published on July 2, 1847.